Bills beat Dolphins, earn first playoff berth since 1999

-MIAMI GARDENS, Fla. -- The Buffalo Bills defeated the Miami Dolphins 22-16 on Sunday at Hard Rock Stadium and then got the help they needed to reach the playoffs for the first time since 1999.

-Buffalo’s playoff ticket was punched when the Cincinnati Bengals rallied late to defeat the Baltimore Ravens 31-27.
+”This is such an emotional moment,“ Bills head coach Sean McDermott said. ”No one gave this team a chance all year long.

+“Our fans have been great all season long, and I‘m looking forward to seeing them at our playoff game.”

 Prior to Sunday, Buffalo had the longest active playoff drought in all four major U.S. team sports.
-They will travel to Jacksonville next weekend.
+Major League Baseball’s Seattle Mariners now have the longest drought, dating to 2001.

-But the Bills (9-7) suffered a key injury in the third quarter when six-time Pro-Bowl running back LeSean McCoy left the game in the third quarter due to an injury to his right ankle.
+But despite the joy expressed by McDermott and his players, there was one concern for the Bills, who suffered a key injury in the third quarter when six-time Pro-Bowl running back LeSean McCoy left the game due to a right ankle sprain.
 He did not return.

+Bills quarterback Tyrod Taylor took up the slack, completing 19-of-27 passes for 204 yards and one touchdown, with no interceptions.
+He also scrambled for 35 yards.

+Taylor was thrilled with the Bills making the playoffs, which will begin for Buffalo at the Jacksonville Jaguars next Sunday.

 The Dolphins benched veteran quarterback Jay Cutler after just one series, opting for David Fales, a sixth-round pick of the Chicago Bears in 2014.